Article - Education

 (iii) Plan or specification for the construction of a new school building; and

-(2) If the State Superintendent disapproves any plan, specification, proposal, or change order, he shall state in writing the reasons for his disapproval.
+(2) If the State Superintendent, or the State Superintendent’s designee, disapproves any plan, specification, proposal, or change order, the State Superintendent, or the State Superintendent’s designee, shall state in writing the reasons for the disapproval.

-(3) If the construction is to be done by a county board, the board may not begin until the plans and specifications are approved in writing by the State Superintendent.
+(3) If the construction is to be done by a county board, the board may not begin until the plans and specifications are approved in writing by the State Superintendent, or the State Superintendent’s designee.

-(4) If the construction is to be done by contract, the contract is invalid without the written approval of the State Superintendent.
+(4) If the construction is to be done by contract, the contract is invalid without the written approval of the State Superintendent, or the State Superintendent’s designee.

-(5) For the purchase of any ground or school site under paragraph (1) of this subsection, the county board shall submit the purchase to the State Superintendent for approval or disapproval not more than 3 years before the project is submitted to the Interagency Commission on School Construction for local planning approval.
+(5) For the purchase of any ground or school site under paragraph (1) of this subsection, the county board shall submit the purchase to the State Superintendent, or the State Superintendent’s designee, for approval or disapproval not more than 3 years before the project is submitted to the Interagency Commission on School Construction for local planning approval.

 (g) (1) The State Superintendent shall certificate the professional personnel in each public school in accordance with this article and subject to the bylaws, rules, and regulations of the Professional Standards and Teacher Education Board.